DFE-Digital/bat-design-history/app/posts/school-placements/2023-07-20-experiment-1-adding-school-placements-if-youre-a-school.md

 ![Image showing the secondary subject question](experiment-1-add-placement--subject-secondary.png 'Secondary subject question')

-If the user has selected the ‘Secondary’ subject level, we show:
+If the user has selected the ‘Secondary’ subject level, we show secondary subject options:

 - Ancient Greek
 - Ancient Hebrew